ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 The first step consists in calculating the price of an AI Deploy app according to the chosen computing resources.

-*Please keep in mind we bill per second although pricing is displayed per hour HT for a more user-friendly experience.*
+*Please keep in mind we bill per second although pricing is displayed per hour ex.
+VAT for a more user-friendly experience.*

 > [!primary]
 >